Autoregulation as a Network Motif

 The random network needs to have the same number of arrows as the real network for the comparison to be valid.
 Let's denote this number of arrows as .
 If the arrows are placed randomly, then the average number of self-arrows we'll get is just the number of arrows multiplied by the probability of a self-arrow, which gives:

-and the standard deviation is , so:
+and the standard deviation is approximately the square root of the mean, so:

 For the E.coli network above, the number of nodes and arrows are and .
 Thus, the average number of self-arrows and its standard deviation are: